If there is an error

 don't allow Jesus Christ to be your King, authority, ruler, over you, you are to be slain.

-don't accept Jesus Christ as your savior, you will suffer eternal torment.
+20:10-15 is: If you don't accept Jesus Christ as your savior, you will suffer eternal torment.
 What moral lessons!

 What an evil tyrant!
 What a monster!

 Redundantly,